 The Thing with Two Heads is a 1972 sci-fi/action-comedy that also deals with racism.
 It starred Ray Milland and Rosie Grier.
 In the film, Ray Milland plays a wealthy scientist who is suffering from terminal illness.
 To survive, his head is removed from his body and grafted onto Jack Moss (Grier) a convict who may or may not be falsely accused of a crime.

 What follows is the adventures of a racist head and his new body which happens to be a soul food loving black man.
-Ray Milland is superb as usual as the cranky racist Dr. Kirshner, while Rosie Grier plays Jack Moss with lots of charm.
+Ray Milland is superb as usual as the cranky racist Dr. Kirshner, while Rosie Grier plays Jack Moss with lots of humor and charm.
 The special FX are also what make the movie very enjoyable to watch as you try to see how the two actors (now attached at the neck) play their roles and how they are manipulated through the scenery.
 For most of the running time, Rosie and Ray are shown stuck together, either lying down, riding in a car (the backseat making it easier to create the illusion of the two heads) and walking around.
 There is some quick long shots with Rosie and a fake head as he's running, although the FX team did do a fantastic job with the makeup.
 Ray Milland's fake head looks pretty damn real.
-The most entertaining sequence in the movie involves the two along with Dr. Williams riding a motorcycle in a race which then turns into a pretty lengthy police chase sequence with them driving through the sunny California countryside.
-Some really great car stunts here, crashing, rolling down hills etc. The writers of this film were exploitation veterans Lee Frost and Wes Bishop who were known for their tightly written scripts and smart low budget filmmaking in the exploitation biz.
+The most entertaining sequence in the movie involves the two, along with Dr. Williams, riding a motorcycle in a race which turns into a pretty lengthy police chase sequence with them driving through the sunny California countryside.
+There's some really great stunts here with vehicles crashing and rolling down hills etc. The writers of this film were exploitation veterans Lee Frost and Wes Bishop who were known for their tightly paced scripts and smart low budget filmmaking in the exploitation biz.
 The Thing with Two Heads is yet another gem from the two. ---PopeyePete